dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 But the last kings

-# Chapter 14

-One thing we can see archeologically is that every one

-of the cities became overpopulated.

-They were too popular,

-and we think that they pushed the limits

-of their capacity to feed and house people.

-We see it in lots of the cities at the end

-of the classic period that people are seasonally starving.

-I remember really stark evidence in Copan, Honduras.

-Copan was this beautiful city, lineage of 17 kings.

-But the last kings

 and the last elite burials that we dig from the city center,

 the teeth are the telling part.